Objects Conservator

 • Adhere to ethical standards practiced in museums (AAM & AIC).

-• Participate in professional organizations and other professional development to remain current to advances in research and treatment of three-dimensional objects.
+• Participate in professional organizations and other professional development to remain current of advances in research and treatment of three-dimensional objects.

 • Supervise and mentor fellows, interns, and paid staff as needed.